bradchristie/taminations-flutter/assets/info/sequencer-c1.md

   + Little Outsides/Points (Go) Forward/As You Are
 + **["O" Concept](../c1/o_formation.md)** -
-  Any call that can be done from columns can be done from an "O"
+  Any call that can be done from columns can be done from an "O" To end a call in a formation other than an O, append "to a \<formation\>"
 + **[Pass the Axle](../c1/pass_the_axle.md)** - is a 4-Part Call with But
 + **[Percolate](../c1/percolate.md)** - is a 3-Part Call with But
 + **[Phantom Concept](../c1/phantom_formation.md)** -